dovskyrick/r3f-test/satellite-data-generator/README.md

 2. In Grafana, add TestData data source
 3. Select "JSON API" scenario
 4. Paste JSON
-5. Use in 3D Orbit Attitude Plugin
+5. Use in Satellite Visualization Plugin

 ### In Custom Backend